parterburn/dabble.me/README.md

 Filepicker has an option to use Cloudfront to serve up the photos you upload.
 This will make loading your images a bit faster, so I recommend it if you already have AWS setup.
 However, you can skip this if you don't want to mess with all that by simply setting ```FILEPICKER_CDN_HOST=https://www.filepicker.io```.

 If you want to bypass using Mailchimp to collect email addresses, simply don't put a value in for MAILCHIMP_API_KEY.
-I use Mailchimp to email out new features to the users at Dabble.me, so if you're the only on using your app it doesn't make sense to have Mailchimp.
+I use Mailchimp to email out new features to the users at Dabble.me, so if you're the only one using your app it doesn't make sense to have Mailchimp.

 Skylight is a server monitoring service I use to make sure the queries are optimized appropriately.
 You can remove the gem, and delete the file ```config/skylight.yml``` if you don't want to use this service.